Hero Background

 A burial at sea allows your loved one to be with the ocean, but also allows you to visit whenever you choose.

-There are many packages available that range in cost, with many being less expensive than a traditional funeral.
+There are many packages available, ranging in cost, with many less expensive than a traditional funeral.

 • More environmentally-friendly than a traditional burial in the ground